A Gest of Robyn Hode: Scholarship

 Various scholars have written on Gest.
 The English and Scottish Popular Ballads, by Francis James Child, was very influential and popular in spreading knowledge of the oldest surviving ballads in English literature, although more evidence has been discovered since the late 1880s that Child did not have access to at the time.
 William Hall Clawson wrote extensively on Gest in 1909.
 Medievalist D. C. Fowler published A Literary History of the Popular Ballad in 1968.
-In 1989, two historians, Barrie Dobson and John Taylor, wrote Rymes of Robyn Hood on the subject.
-In 1997, Stephen Knight and Thomas H. Ohlgren published Robin Hood and Other Outlaw Tales, a collection of all the pre-17th-century tales of Robin Hood, arranged in chronological order.
+In 1989, historians Barrie Dobson and John Taylor wrote Rymes of Robyn Hood on the subject.
+In 1997, Stephen Knight and Thomas H. Ohlgren published Robin Hood and Other Outlaw Tales, a collection of all the pre–17th-century tales of Robin Hood, arranged in chronological order.
 Their book now forms the core of the Robin Hood Project of the University of Rochester's Middle English Texts website.
-In 2013 Ohlgren and linguist Lister M. Matheson published Early Rymes of Robin Hood, which includes "as-is" transcriptions of all the earliest surviving copies of Gest for use by scholars.
+In 2013, Ohlgren and linguist Lister M. Matheson published Early Rymes of Robin Hood, which includes "as-is" transcriptions of all the earliest surviving copies of Gest for use by scholars.